-Jae talks about using herbs and her own DIY cocktails from Dr. Sebi, getting treatment at the Optimum health institute, and the things she’s doing–her vlog, Chasing Purple (with its GoFundMe page, and her upcoming documentary, Body Snatcher–to raise awareness about MS.
+Jae talks about using herbs and her own DIY cocktails from the late Dr. Sebi, getting treatment at the Optimum health institute, and the things she’s doing–her vlog, Chasing Purple (with its GoFundMe page, and her upcoming documentary, Body Snatcher–to raise awareness about MS.

 Connect with Jae online at:

 Multiple sclerosis is an autoimmune disorder that affects the central nervous system.
 In otherwise healthy bodies, the brain and the spinal cord communicate seamlessly through nerves.

 With multiple sclerosis, that communication is disrupted when the immune system mistakes this function as something harmful to the body and begins fighting it.
 It eats away at the fatty, protective covering (myelin sheath) of the nerves, and with the nerves now damaged, this causes the natural impulses from the brain to the spine to be interrupted.

 This communication is vitally important in every aspect of body movement, whether conscious or unconscious, and function.

 Diagnosing MS is not usually immediate, given that the symptoms are variable and could be related to a number of other issues; therefore, MS diagnosis is usually the result of eliminating of other things.